Diesel inspections emission testing

 The diesel emissions inspection occurs at the time of the annual safety inspection and is conducted at a diesel emissions inspection station.

-Non-diesel emissions iInspection station in the New York Metropolitan Area (NYMA)
+Non-diesel emissions inspection station in the New York Metropolitan Area (NYMA)

 The station can conduct other inspections but cannot inspect vehicles that are subject to the diesel emissions inspection.

-You can refer to Inspection Groups and Fee Chart (VS-77) for this information.
+You can refer to Inspection Groups and Fee Chart (pdf) (VS-77) for this information.

 Become a diesel emissions inspection station

-The inspection station must purchase a DMV-approved smokemeter (find a vendor).
+The inspection station must purchase a DMV-approved smoke meter.
 A station can conduct an emissions inspection on a diesel-powered vehicle if the station is licensed to conduct a safety inspection for that specific type of vehicle.
-To prove that an approved smokemeter was purchased, the station must send a photocopy of the invoice to this address
+To prove that an approved smoke meter was purchased, the station must send a photocopy of the invoice to this address

 Bureau of Consumer & Facility Services